 - Navigate to Start Menu\Control Panel\User Accounts and on the left select, Create a Password Reset Disk.

 - This will open the Forgotten Password Wizard which will walk you through creating a Password Reset Disk\USB.

-Go here to see a detailed tutorial on how to create a password reset using Flash drive.
+Go here to see a detailed tutorial on how to create a password reset disk using Flash drive.

 Use the Password Reset Disk\USB to recover your password: